jacob-t-radford/ai-models-navgem/README.md

-# ai-models-gfs
+# ai-models-navgem

-This package is based on ECMWF's ai-models package, adding options to retrieve GFS, GEFS, and GDAS data for model initialization.
-Use the command `ai-models-gfs` to run AI-based weather forecasting models in place of the standard `ai-models` demonstrated in ECMWF's directions below.
+This package is based on ECMWF's ai-models package, adding an option to initialize with NAVGEM data.
+Use the command `ai-models-navgem` to run AI-based weather forecasting models in place of the standard `ai-models` demonstrated in ECMWF's directions below.
 These models need to be installed independently.

 ## Usage

 Most functionality is the same as the original `ai-models` package.
-Replace the --input argument with gfs, gefs, or gdas.
-If using gefs, add an additional --member argument (single integer from 0 to 30) to run with the corresponding GEFS member (0=control).
-The 0.50 deg GEFS conditions are bi-linearly interpolated to a 0.25 deg grid under the hood.
+Replace the --input argument with navgem.
+The 0.50 deg NAVGEM conditions are bi-linearly interpolated to a 0.25 deg grid under the hood.

 # ai-models